amancapy/sokofan/README.md

 27/11: simple heuristic, passable solve times on smaller levels. the bottleneck is the heap operations themselves unfortunately.

 Room for improvement: the deadlock database comparer could treat 0 (empty) space as -1 (any), indicating that even if the empty cell were any other cell, the submatrix is still a deadlock. this would up the probability of detecting deadlocks significantly.
 Additionally I don't believe my wallock check is *correct* in that I wouldn't bet my money on it even though it has served well on all test cases.
 I had to throw it together on a weekend evening because the group project ended up being just me doing all of it.

+late edit: why python? it was required of us to stick to python.
+I would've liked to use the project to gain experience with c++ or r but it would've been the same principles anyway.